mento-protocol/ui-toolkit/README.md

    - Check dark mode classes in Tailwind config
    - Verify dark variants in component styles

+5. **TypeScript Compatibility Issues**
+   - Some third-party dependencies (e.g., react-copy-to-clipboard) may have type compatibility issues with React 18
+   - Use `@ts-expect-error` comments with descriptive messages when necessary
+   - Note that TypeScript checking is excluded from CI to prevent environment-specific type resolution issues
+   - For local development, consider creating type declaration files (*.d.ts) to augment problematic dependencies

 ### Development Workflow

 1. **Local Development**